 Kenturah Davis is an artist working between Los Angeles, New Haven and Accra (Ghana).
 Her work oscillates between various facets of portraiture and design.
 Using text as a point of departure, she explores the fundamental role that language has in shaping how we understand ourselves and the world around us.
 This manifests in a variety of forms including drawings, sculpture and performances.
-Davis was commissioned by LA Metro to create large-scale, site-specific work that will be permanently installed on the new Crenshaw/LAX rail line, opening fall 2019.
+Davis was commissioned by LA Metro to create large-scale, site-specific work that will be permanently installed on the new Crenshaw/LAX rail line, opening in 2020.
 Her work has been included in institutional exhibitions in Africa, Asia, Australia and Europe.
 Davis earned her BA from Occidental College and MFA Yale University School of Art.
+Davis is an inaugural artist fellow at NXTHVN and a DAMLI fellow at the Cleveland Museum of Art.

 Yale School of Art (New Haven, CT), MFA Candidate (2018)